lebriggs/laura_website_2/content/talk/chatgpt/index.md

   url: "https://github.com/lebriggs/analysis-plan-canva"
 ---

-* Be sure to check out the whiteboard which features a diagram outlining the process of a ChatGPT-3.5 assisted data analysis task!
+* Be sure to check out the Canva whiteboard which features a diagram outlining the process of a ChatGPT-3.5 assisted data analysis task!